Section detail

 - Medical cannabis refers to forms of cannabis authorized to treat a medical condition and can only be obtained from a Health Canada licensed producer/seller.
 It is the non-pharmaceutical form of cannabis without a drug identification number (DIN) or a natural product number (NPN).

-- The WCB may approve, on a case by case basis, the use of pharmaceutical cannabinoids or medical cannabis to treat one of the following conditions where the condition is clinically associated with a work-related injury or disease or its treatment:
+- The WCB may approve, on a case-by-case basis, the use of pharmaceutical cannabinoids or medical cannabis to treat one of the following conditions where the condition is clinically associated with a work-related injury or disease or its treatment:

 - Chronic neuropathic pain (i.e., pain caused by damage or disease affecting the somatosensory system).